School Streets

 What are School Streets?

-School Streets are open for people walking, rolling, and biking to school, and closed to pass through traffic, including parents.
+School Streets are open for people walking, rolling, and biking to school, and closed to pass through traffic, including caregivers dropping off their students.
 The goals are to encourage families to walk or bike to school and to provide a safer school environment by reducing traffic congestion.
 School Streets are provided when requested by schools.

 School Streets can include: